zxcvvvvbanan/zxcvvvvbanan.github.io/docs/linux/samba_by_CLI.md

 ## Intro

 I have my workstation and server separated for multiple purposes.
-Server has Proxmox VE as host OS and I have installed Truenas(VM 101) and Fedora(VM 102) for Docker, Syncthing, backup regular files from Linux, License server and etc.
+Server has Proxmox as host OS to run two VMs (Truenas and Fedora).

+Linux mainly for Docker, Syncthing, backup regular files from Linux, license server and etc. Some could be done by just creating container in Proxmox.

-I needed to mount network drive on Fedora but working through VNC was painful so I decided do it with terminal.
+Anyways, I wanted to mount network drive on Fedora through terminal since no display manager is installed.

-## Just make sure Samba can be provided by your OS
+## Make sure Samba can be provided by your OS

 ```
 dnf install samba samba-common samba-client